akylson/yandex-praktikum-data-science-projects/README.md

   </tr>
   <tr>
     <td><a href="#">Classifying-comments</a></td>
     <td>Speeded up the moderation of comments by automating their toxicity assessment.
-Trained the model to classify comments as positive and negative.</td>
+Trained the model to classify comments as toxic and non-toxic.</td>
     <td>Pandas, Python, Machine Learning, NLTK, LightGBM, Sklearn</td>
   </tr>
   <tr>
     <td><a href="#">Predicting-taxi-trips</a></td>
-    <td>Trained a model to predict the number of taxi trips for the next hour.</td>
+    <td>Trained a Machine Learning model to predict the number of taxi trips for the next hour.</td>
     <td>Pandas, sklearn, numpy, LightGBM, Matplotlib, StatsModels, CatBoost, Machine Learning</td>
   </tr>
   <tr>